A timeline of advocacy and change

 • The system worked better for specialist schools due to economies of scale

-A University of Canterbury review found speech-language therapy was too infrequent to be effective:
+A University of Canterbury review in 1999 found speech-language therapy was too infrequent to be effective:

 “Current services are providing for less than 10% of the children who require therapy.”